antmicro/protoplaster/README.md

   on-fail: ...
 ```

-* `run` - command to run.
+* `run` - command to be run
-* `summary` – list of summary generators, each one with fields:
+* `summary` – a list of summary generators, each one with fields:
   * `title` – summary title
   * `run` – command that generates the summary.
 This command gets the output of the original command as stdin.
 This field is optional; if not specified, the output is placed in the report as-is.
-* `output` - output file for `run`'s output.
+* `output` - output file for the output of `run`.
 * `superuser` – optional, should be specified if the command requires elevated privileges to run.
 Possible values:
   * `required` – `protoplaster-system-report` will terminate if the privilege requirement is not met
   * `preferred` – if the privilege requirement is not met, a warning will be issued and this particular item won't be included in the report
 * `on-fail` – optional description of an item to run in case of failure.
-It can be used to run some alternative command if the original one fails or is not available.
+It can be used to run an alternative command when the original one fails or is not available.

-Example config file:
+Config file example:
 ```yaml
 uname:
   run: uname -a